Scholarship and Award applications are now open!

 Apply for a New Investigator Award

-Students and recent graduates (with less than 5 years since graduation) are eligible to apply for the New Investigator Award during abstract submission.
-New Investigator Awards are given to one applicant per track.
-Applicants will be reviewed during their presentation, and the recipient announced on the final day of the Conference.
-The recipient will receive a $1,000 prize.
+Students and recent graduates (with less than five years since graduation) are eligible to apply for the New Investigator Award during abstract submission.
+A total of five (5) New Investigator Awards will be given at CAHR 2023; one to each of the four traditional tracks (basic, clinical, epidemiology and public health, and social sciences), and an additional award to a presenter in the Key Populations category.
+Applicants will be judged during their presentation, and the recipient announced upon conclusion of the Conference.
+Recipients in each category will receive a $1,000 prize.

 Applicants must apply for the New Investigator Award at the time of abstract submission.
 If you are interested in applying for the award, please select “Yes” in the New Investigator Award section of the abstract submission site.
-Please note that an applicant cannot win this award more than once but two applicants are permitted to share the award.
+Please note that an applicant cannot win this award more than once but two applicants are permitted to share the award (if co-presenting).

 History of the Awards